Arpit-Jha/AReado-Book-Reader/README.md

 Voice Support - if switched active app will read out all the toast messages you receive.
 It is mostly intended for small children.
 Audio settings - you can adjust the pitch and the speed of the app's voice including speak mode and voice support.

-### Web Platform
-You can add books and content to the web platform which can be used by all the users of the system.
-At first you have to create an account as a publisher.
-#### Registration
-Go to our Livra web platform by clicking the [this link](https://ar-content-platform.github.io/).
-Click the ‘Publishers’ button on the top right hand corner and select ‘register’.
-Add your details according to the given descriptions and click Register.
-Login to the account with those credentials.
-#### Adding a book
-Click the ‘Add book’ option on the top navigation panel.
-Fill the required details about the book.
-You can add up to 3 images, but the first image will be used as the main cover image of the book.
-Then add the book to the platform.
-#### Adding content
-Click the ‘Add content’ option right next to the previous one and fill the details.
-You can link your content only with a book added through your account.
-The content must have at least 100 character long description.
-If the content you are uploading has embedded animation, check the ‘Animated?’ checkbox  at the bottom.
-Same as books the first image of the three images will be used as the cover image for that content.
-Currently all the content you upload should be in the format of ‘.sfb’ for our app to recognize and render your content successfully.
-Now you can add the content.

-###### List of books already available in the system
-* *Ar content available* - Inferno, Icon(Animated), A Column of Fire,The Separation, Conspiracy of Evil
-* *Without content* - Collections, Artemis Fowl, A Game of Thrones, The Hunger Games